ghc-proposals/ghc-proposals/README.rst

    hits GHC’s ``master`` branch (and we are happy to be nudged to do so by email, GitHub issue, or a comment on the relevant pull request).

+   `≡ List of proposals pending implementation <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Accepted%22+-label%3A%22Implemented%22>`_ •
    `≡ List of implemented proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Implemented%22>`_

 Do not hesitate to `contact <#questions>`_ us if you have questions.